Rishabh-Sh1rma/nervesparks-rag-assessment/README.md

 ---

-### 🎥 Live Demo & Video Walkthrough
+### 🎥 Live Demo Walkthrough

-I recorded a short video to walk you through the project's architecture, my key technical decisions, and a live demonstration of the app.
-I highly recommend giving it a watch!

-➡️ **[Watch the Video Walkthrough Here (Link to Loom or YouTube)]** ⬅️
+🚀 Live Demo & How to Use

-You can also interact with the live, deployed application yourself:
+You can interact with the live, deployed application here:

 🚀 **[Try the Live Application Here](https://huggingface.co/spaces/Rishabh-Sh1rma/CodeNavigatorAI)** 🚀

+Quick Start Guide:

+Paste a URL: Copy the URL of any public GitHub repository and paste it into the input box.

+Analyze: Click the 'Analyze Repository' button and wait for the confirmation message.

+Ask Questions: Once the analysis is complete, you can ask any question about the codebase in the second input box.

 ---